armedbear/abcl/doc/design/pathnames/jar-pathnames.markdown

 ### Notes

-1.  `ABSOLUTE-FILE-NAMESTRING` and `RELATIVE-FILE-NAMESTRING` use the local filesystem conventions, meaning that on Windows this could contain '\' as the directory separator, while an `ENTRY` always uses '/' to separate directories within the jar proper.
+1.  `ABSOLUTE-FILE-NAMESTRING` and `RELATIVE-FILE-NAMESTRING` can use the local filesystem conventions, meaning that on Windows this could contain '\' as the directory separator, which are always normalized to '/'.
+An `ENTRY` always uses '/' to separate directories within the jar archive.

 Use Cases